ai-forever/fusion_brain_aij2021/readme_en.md

 ## Description

 * It is necessary to determine the class of an object shown in a photo (or classes, if there are several objects).
-For example, “human,“ “car,“ “apple“.
+For example, “human“, “car“, “apple“.

 * At the same time, it is necessary to determine the location and scale of each object shown in a photo.
 The object location shall be described with the so-called bounding box (bbox).
 This is a rectangle to be drawn most accurately around the object.
 The rectangle position shall be set with four numbers – X, Y, W, H, where: